raghad-jaafar/React-todo-list/README.md

 # React-todo-list
-a todo list made by React
+a to-do list using React